From Imine to Amide: Transforming COFs for Hydrogen Evolution

-A recent study published in Small investigated how altering the surface charge of covalent organic frameworks (COFs) affects platinum (Pt) photodeposition and photocatalytic hydrogen evolution.
+A study published in Small examined how modifying the surface charge of covalent organic frameworks (COFs) affects platinum (Pt) photodeposition and photocatalytic hydrogen evolution.

-The researchers introduced a method of modifying linkage chemistry to influence charge interactions and catalytic performance.
-This work contributes to ongoing efforts to optimize COF-based systems for hydrogen production.
+The researchers adjusted the linkage chemistry to influence charge interactions and catalytic activity.
+This work contributes to the development of COF-based systems for hydrogen production.

 The Role of COFs in Hydrogen Evolution

-COFs are considered promising materials for photocatalytic hydrogen evolution reactions (HER) due to their ordered porous structures, chemical stability, and adjustable optoelectronic properties.
-Their structural flexibility at the molecular level enables fine-tuning of light absorption, charge separation, and catalytic behavior.
+COFs are of interest for photocatalytic hydrogen evolution reactions (HER) due to their porous crystalline structures, chemical stability, and tunable optoelectronic properties.
+Their design flexibility enables optimization of light absorption, charge separation, and catalytic performance.

-These properties position COFs as candidates for hydrogen generation via photocatalytic water splitting.
-However, the effect of surface charge on interfacial behavior and co-catalyst deposition—particularly for metal catalysts like Pt—remains an area requiring more investigation.
+These attributes support their use in hydrogen production via photocatalytic water splitting, which uses sunlight to generate hydrogen.
+Although improvements have been made, the role of surface charge in interfacial interactions and metal co-catalyst deposition is not yet fully understood, suggesting an area for further investigation.

 Investigating COF Modifications and Their Effects

-In this study, the researchers developed a thiophene-based COF system where imine linkages were converted to amide linkages through Pinnick oxidation using sodium chlorite.
-This transformation modified the framework’s surface charge and impacted its photocatalytic function.
+The researchers developed a thiophene-based COF system in which imine linkages were converted to amide linkages via Pinnick oxidation using sodium chlorite.
+This modification altered the COF’s surface charge and photocatalytic properties.

-Two COF variants were synthesized: Imine-BDT-ETTA and Amide-BDT-ETTA.
-The imine-linked framework was formed via a solvothermal reaction between benzo[1,2-b:4,5-b']-dithiophene-2,6-dicarboxaldehyde (BDT) and a tetra-amine-functionalized tetraphenylethylene (ETTA) unit.
-Post-synthetic oxidation converted the imine bonds to amide linkages, yielding a structure with different protonation properties.
+Two COF variants—Imine-BDT-ETTA and Amide-BDT-ETTA—were synthesized.
+The imine-linked COF was produced through a solvothermal reaction between benzo[1,2-b:4,5-b′]-dithiophene-2,6-dicarboxaldehyde (BDT) and a tetra-amine-functionalized tetraphenylethylene (ETTA) unit.
+Oxidation of the imine linkages yielded a new amide-linked structure with modified protonation characteristics.

-To verify the structural and electronic changes, the materials were analyzed using powder X-ray diffraction (PXRD), nitrogen physisorption, Fourier-transform infrared (FT-IR) spectroscopy, solid-state nuclear magnetic resonance (NMR), and zeta potential analysis.

-Photocatalytic hydrogen evolution was measured under visible light (λ > 420 nm, 100 mW cm⁻²) to assess the effect of linkage conversion on Pt photodeposition and catalytic performance.
+The COFs were analyzed using powder X-ray diffraction (PXRD), nitrogen physisorption, Fourier-transform infrared (FT-IR) spectroscopy, solid-state nuclear magnetic resonance (NMR), and zeta potential analysis to assess structural features, porosity, and surface charge changes.
+Photocatalytic performance was evaluated under visible light (λ > 420 nm, 100 mW cm-2), showing that linkage conversion influenced Pt photodeposition and catalytic activity.

-The transformation from imine to amide linkages significantly improved hydrogen evolution performance.
-The Amide-BDT-ETTA COF reached a HER rate of 0.95 mmol g⁻¹ h⁻¹, which was over 300 % higher than that of the Imine-BDT-ETTA variant (0.22 mmol g⁻¹ h⁻¹).
+Converting imine to amide linkages in the BDT-ETTA COFs led to increased hydrogen evolution rates.
+The Amide-BDT-ETTA COF achieved a HER rate of 0.95 mmol g-1 h-1, compared to 0.22 mmol g-1 h-1 for the imine-linked counterpart, an increase of more than 300 %.
+This difference was attributed to changes in surface charge, hydrophilicity, and interfacial interactions.

-Zeta potential measurements showed that the imine-linked COF carried a positive charge under acidic conditions due to protonation, whereas the amide-linked COF had a negative surface charge.
+Zeta potential analysis showed that the imine-linked COF became positively charged under acidic conditions due to protonation, whereas the amide-linked COF maintained a negative surface charge.
+These charge characteristics influenced Pt photodeposition: the positively charged COF promoted small, uniform Pt particles (1–2 nm), while the negatively charged variant produced larger Pt particles (up to 100 nm).
+Though larger particles may reduce electron mobility, they may also enhance hydrogen production kinetics, such as during the Volmer step.

-This shift in electrostatics influenced Pt deposition: the imine-linked COF favored the formation of small (1–2 nm), uniformly distributed Pt nanoparticles, which can support efficient electron transfer.

-In contrast, the amide-linked COF produced larger Pt particles (up to 100 nm).
-While these larger particles may reduce electron mobility, they are proposed to improve the kinetics of the Volmer step in HER.

-The amide-linked framework also showed increased hydrophilicity, attributed to polar carbonyl groups, which likely improved water interaction and dispersion in aqueous environments.
-Additionally, improved light absorption and charge separation efficiency further contributed to its enhanced performance.
+The amide-linked COF also showed improved hydrophilicity due to polar carbonyl groups, resulting in better water interaction and dispersion in aqueous solutions.
+Improved light absorption and more effective charge separation further contributed to its higher photocatalytic activity.

 Download your PDF copy now!